• Skip to main content

 April 30, 2020 // by Nick Ortiz

 Ursula Mayer (“Mayer”) was an employee of Mercy Health Services, LLC (“Mercy”) and was covered under a long-term disability insurance policy that was issued by Cigna Group Insurance (“Cigna”).
-She claimed that she was totally disabled according to the definition within the policy, that she applied for benefits with Cigna, and that her claim …
+She claimed that she was totally disabled according to the definition within the policy, that she applied for benefits with Cigna, and that her claim was …

 Read moreMayer v.
 Mercy And LINA – Court Cannot Determine If Disability Plan Is A Church Plan

-Category: Case Summary Blog
+Category: Disability Case Summaries

 Tags: Cigna, Life Insurance Company of North America (LINA)